daeuniverse/dae/README.md

 ## Known Issues

 1. If you setup dae and also a shadowsocks server (or any UDP servers) on the same machine in public network, such as a VPS, don't forget to add `l4proto(udp) && sport(your server ports) -> must_direct` rule for your UDP server port.
 Because states of UDP are hard to maintain, all outgoing UDP packets will potentially be proxied (depends on your routing), including traffic to your client.
-This behaviour is not what we want to see. `must_direct` makes all traffic from this port including DNS traffic direct.
+This behavior is not what we want to see. `must_direct` makes all traffic from this port including DNS traffic direct.

 ## TODO